204 FRONT STREET

 The SN37 Gallery space showcases a diverse group of image makers, bringing their work to life for the New York City community.
 Through engaging, inclusive, artist-focused programming, SN37 Gallery aims to provide a welcoming space for all viewers.

-The gallery space will be home to four rotating exhibitions in total, remaining open into mid-2022.
-The SN37 Gallery is the first not-for-profit space produced by SN37.
+The gallery space will be home to five rotating exhibitions in total and is the first not-for-profit space produced by SN37.
 Proceeds from each show will be donated to an organization of the artist’s choosing.

 204 Front Street